Analytics Comparison – Most Popular Web Analytics Tools in 2021

 Hotjar

-Hotjar ⇱ should be seen as less of an alternative to Google Analytics than as its sidekick.
-This is because Hotjar makes it possible to easily visualize visitor flows and gather a variety of information about visitors not offered by other solutions.
-Among these features is a heatmap showing which areas of your site receive the most attention and are most clicked.
+Hotjar is less of an alternative to Google Analytics than a potential sidekick.
+With Hotjar, you can easily visualize visitor flows and gather plenty of information about visitors not offered by other solutions.
+Among its features is a heatmap showing which areas of your site receive attention and are most clicked.

-Hotjar allows site owners to see which areas of their website are clicked on most.
+With Hotjar site owners can see which areas of their website are clicked on most.

-A free version of Hotjar is offered, but this is only practical for smaller projects since it has limited functionality.
-Setting up is as easy as Google, with plenty of support and plug-ins for CMSs like WordPress or Drupal.
+A free version of Hotjar is offered, but this is only practical for smaller projects owing to its limited functionality.
+Setup is as easy as Google, with plenty of support and plug-ins for CMSs like WordPress or Drupal.

-Another advantage is that as a European company, Hotjar does a better job of helping users adhere to European privacy guidelines, however, you'll still have to configure these to ensure total conformity.
+Since it's a European company, Hotjar does a better job of helping users adhere to European privacy laws.
+However, you'll still have to configure these to ensure total conformity.
 For most projects, Hotjar might be too complex.

 Offers comprehensive visualizations, including a cursor heatmap